pirocorp/Reconnaissance-Fundamentals/README.md

 Vulnerabilities are, at their core, poorly written code.
 The better you are with coding, the more you can understand everything.
 Vulnerabilities are a core concept in cyber security.
 On one hand, they must be mitigated/patched, and on the other, they must be exploited.

 ## [Local System Scanning](05.%20System%20scanning)

+System scanning aims to get **Privilege Escalation (Privesc)**, which elevates our permissions.
+There are many privilege escalation vectors.
+To understand them, you must know how the corresponding operational system (OS) works.